 The high resolution of the x-ray CT technique makes it suitable for probing the oxidation damage below craze cracks, as this damage tends to be smaller and much more irregular than the damage below the machined slots.
 Figure 10 shows two x-ray CT slices for a naturally-cracked RCC sample with the outlined area indicating the oxidation damage below the natural crack paths.
-The oxidation cavity shapes are highly irregular, as expected from the varying coating thickness and irregular nature of the cracks (Ref.
-3).
-Figure 11 shows a translucent three-dimensional visualization constructed from 11 consecutive CT slices of this sample.
+The oxidation cavity shapes are highly irregular, as expected from the varying coating thickness and irregular nature of the cracks.3 Figure 11 shows a translucent three-dimensional visualization constructed from 11 consecutive CT slices of this sample.

-Figure 10.-X-ray CT of SiC-coated RCC oxidized for 2.5 hr in air at 1143 $^\circ C.$ (a) Location of CT slices. (b) Two CT slices.
+Figure 10.
+X-ray CT of SiC-coated RCC oxidized for 2.5 hr. in air at 1143 °C. (a) Location of CT slices. (b) Two CT slices.
+Reprinted with permission from Elsevier.

-Figure 11.-Translucent three-dimensional visualization constructed from x-ray CT slices of sample shown in Figure 10.
+Figure 11.
+Translucent three-dimensional visualization constructed from X-ray CT slices of sample shown in figure 10.